Quickstart: Create an Azure Database for PostgreSQL server in the Azure portal

 There are a number of applications you can use to connect to your Azure Database for PostgreSQL server.
 If your client computer has PostgreSQL installed, you can use a local instance of psql to connect to an Azure PostgreSQL server.
 Let's now use the psql command-line utility to connect to the Azure PostgreSQL server.

-To connect to an Azure Database for PostgreSQL server with the psql utility, use the following format:
+Run the following psql command to connect to an Azure Database for PostgreSQL server

 psql --host=mydemoserver.postgres.database.azure.com --port=5432 --username=myadmin@mydemoserver --dbname=postgres